theharshithh/theharshithh/README.md

-- 👋 Hi, I’m @theharshithh
-- 👀 I’m interested in Web development and Machine Learning
-- 🌱 I’m currently learning ML -> Finetuning SLMS for enterprsie usecases
-- 💞️ I’m looking to collaborate on WebD and ML
+- Hi i am Harshith

+- Learning.
+Visit again to check a better readme!
+- if curious, social below.
-- 📫 U can find me over [LinkedIn](www.linkedin.com/in/theharshithh), [Instagram](https://www.instagram.com/theharshith/);
+- 📫 U can find me over [LinkedIn](www.linkedin.com/in/theharshithh)

 <!---
 theharshithh/theharshithh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.